andrealommen/PHY309/assignments/hw4.md

 You may work together and get help from other students.
 Your solutions must be written in your own words, without looking at someone else's solutions while you write them.

-Don't forget the 8 points that we are looking for in your solutions (see the peer evaluation checklist for them).
+Don't forget the 9 points that we are looking for in your solutions (see Moodle).

 You may only use Mathematica on the last one.
 I don't actually think you need it on any of the problems, so don't take that as a sign that I think the last one is harder than the others.